 Overview

-Tchelery wind farm will host up to 120 turbines, making it about an 800 MW wind farm, in the South-West Renewable Energy Zone (SW REZ) in New South Wales.
+Tchelery wind farm will generate up to 577 MW through up to 74 wind turbines and store 350 MW/1450 MWh through its big battery, in the South-West Renewable Energy Zone (SW REZ) in New South Wales.

 The electricity generated will be supplied directly into the national electricity grid through a proposed connection into the existing 220 kV transmission line or into the new Project Energy Connect Transmission line.